ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/tree_definition.md

 The distribution of PFT propagules must be provided as an array variable in a NetCDF file.
-The array must have spatial dimensions (`x` and `y`) mapping counts onto cells and also a `pft` dimension, allowing a count to be define for each PFT in each cell.
+The array must have spatial dimensions (`x` and `y`) mapping counts onto cells and also a `pft` dimension, allowing a count to be defined for each PFT in each cell.
 The Python code below generates an example of the required format:

 ```{code-cell} ipython3